KaoShengChieh/Chat_Application/README.md

 ![](https://i.imgur.com/VekvLyY.png)

 Note that both User A and User B must be online.
-If one of them is offline during transmission, the transmission fails and no log is written into database at all, which result in synchronous transfer.
+If one of them is offline during transmission, the transmission fails and no log is written into database at all.
+That’s why it is a synchronous transfer.